PeterCamilleri/CX16/docs/virtual_machines.md

 per initialized register.
 It saved a lot of space.
 Several kilobytes actually!
 Like all 8-bit systems, the Commander X 16 will also be short of space.
 Perhaps it's time to dust off some old code and port it to the W65C02S?

+## Coding Concepts

+In this section we examine some of the low-level coding issues that face any programmer seeking to design an virtual machine for the W65C02S processor.
+This will consist of code snippets to illustrate concepts rather than completed code for immediate use.
+Hopefully the snippets will be of use or at least inspiration.